Tanjung Priok railway station: Second generation

-With the increase of the port activity since the early 20th century, there has been an expansion of the port which caused the Tanjung Priuk Station to be evicted.
+With the increase of the port activity since the early 20th century, there has been an expansion of the port which caused the Tanjung Priok Station to be evicted.
 SS then looked for vacant land next to the Lagoa warehouse to build a new station.
 SS assigned Engineer C.W.
 Koch as the main architect of the station.

-To prepare for the construction of the station, SS made a mock-up model of the new Tanjung Priuk Station.
+To prepare for the construction of the station, SS made a mock-up model of the new Tanjung Priok Station.
 This mockup appears in the book commemorating the 50th anniversary of the SS by S.A.
 Reitsma.
 SS then contracted a steel company named Machinefabriek Braat Soerabaia-Djokja-Tegal located in Ngagel, Surabaya to manufacture its overcapping roof frame.
 At that time, the ruling Governor General was A.F.W.
 Idenburg (1909-1916).
 It takes about 1,700 workers with 130 of them being European workers.

-This new station was opened to the public on April 6, 1925 which coincided with the launch of the first KRL route from Tanjung Priok to Meester Cornelis (Jatinegara).
+This new station was opened to the public on 6 April 1925 which coincided with the launch of the first KRL route from Tanjung Priok to Meester Cornelis (Jatinegara).
 The first launch was also carried out to commemorate the 50th anniversary of the SS.
 The station building is in the Art Deco style and has an area of 3,678 m2 (0.3678 ha), standing on an embankment area which covers 46,930 m2 (4.693 ha).

 With the completion of this station, the "wasting act" was committed by the SS.
 With eight lines and five platforms, this station is very large and since 1929 this station is almost as big as the Batavia-benedenstad station which has now turned into Jakarta Kota Station.
 Unfortunately, ships that dock at Tanjung Priok Harbor do not bring passengers to this station.
-This station later only became the terminus for KRL since 1925.
+This station later only became the terminus for KRL (electric commuter train) since 1925.

 This station is also equipped with temporary accommodation on the left wing of the building for passengers who will continue their journey by ship.
 With the opening of Kemayoran Airport which serves general flights, SS experienced a tough challenge considering that many passengers switched to airplanes.
-The location of Tanjung Priuk Station which is far from the port makes passengers reluctant to use the train, even though feeder buses are available.
+The location of Tanjung Priok Station which is far from the port makes passengers reluctant to use the train, even though feeder buses are available.
 World War II had a significant impact on SS railroad operations.
 During the Japanese occupation of Indonesia, this station was prioritized for war purposes and sent romusha out of Java.